LuisNegreteG/gridpulse-ai/docs/architecture_decisions.md

 Upstream source lineage remains preserved separately in Gold row-level lineage columns.

 This keeps execution lineage distinct from source payload lineage and prevents dataset-level Gold DQ results from being associated with an arbitrary historical ingestion run.

+## ADR-013 — Defer the Power BI semantic model until analytical consumption requirements are finalized

+**Status:** Accepted

+GridPulse does not create a Power BI semantic model during the initial Gold engineering phase.

+The current analytical serving layer consists of five source-aligned Gold Delta facts and lightweight SQL serving views.

+A semantic model would currently require premature decisions about cross-fact relationships, conformed dimensions, keys, and analytical measures while several cross-source business questions still have incomplete coverage or undefined semantics.

+When interactive BI consumption is implemented, the preferred starting architecture is a purpose-built Direct Lake on OneLake semantic model over physical Gold Delta tables.

+SQL serving views remain available for SQL consumers and reusable analytical logic but are not required to become semantic-model sources.

+Dimensions, additional keys, and relationships will be introduced only when concrete semantic-model requirements justify them.